garden-io/garden/docs/guides/garden-managed-kubernetes-clusters.md

 Once your ephemeral cluster is created, the kubeconfig file for that cluster is stored on your local machine.
 The path to the kubeconfig file is shown in the logs when you deploy your project using Garden and looks like following:
 ```
-kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/ephemeral-kubernetes/<cluster-id>-kubeconfig.yaml
+kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/garden-kubernetes/<cluster-id>-kubeconfig.yaml
 ```

 This kubeconfig file allows you to interact with the cluster using `kubectl` or other Kubernetes tools.

 ## Limitations

-As of today, the ephemeral-kubernetes provider has the following limitations:
+As of today, the garden-kubernetes provider has the following limitations:

 - Local docker builds are currently not supported.
 In-cluster building with Kaniko is the only supported building method and it is configured by default at the provider level.

-## Example projects using the `ephemeral-kubernetes` provider
+## Example projects using the `garden-kubernetes` provider

-To demonstrate the use of the `ephemeral-kubernetes` provider, we have added an example project: [ephemeral-cluster-demo](https://github.com/garden-io/garden/tree/main/examples) under our examples collection.
+To demonstrate the use of the `garden-kubernetes` provider, we have added an example project: [ephemeral-cluster-demo](https://github.com/garden-io/garden/tree/main/examples) under our examples collection.
 Check out the `ephemeral-cluster-demo` example and README at: https://github.com/garden-io/garden/tree/main/examples/ephemeral-cluster-demo